ovanderzee/onscreenness/README.md

     let querySelector = '#myElement'
     onScreenness.collect(querySelector);
+    onScreenness.collect('.paragraph');

 The collect method may be called several times to build up the collection.

+Elements covered by a query in the collection can be exclude with an alternative query.

+    onScreenness.exclude('.paragraph.emphasis');

+CSS selectors added to the collection can be removed.

+    onScreenness.collect('#myElement');

 The element collection can also be emptied.

     onScreenness.reset();